ToroData/Tech-Insights-AI-Machine-Learning-Quantum-Computing-More/README.md

 <details>
 <summary>Artificial Intelligence (AI) & Machine Learning (ML) & Data Science</summary>

-- **Title:** Explaining the Paper: Stealing Part of a Production Language Model
+- **Explaining the Paper: Stealing Part of a Production Language Model**
   - **Description:** Google has published a paper on a type of attack targeting language models such as GPT and PaLM-2.
 This type of attack allows adversaries to retrieve critical parts of these models by querying public APIs.
 In this document, I provide a brief explanation of the work of Carlini, N. et al., in a more accessible way, including additional basic explanations to facilitate understanding of the article.
   - **Link:** [Read Post](https://www.linkedin.com/posts/ricard-santiago-raigada-garc%C3%ADa_explaining-stealing-from-a-production-language-activity-7240001554345295873-1-2p?utm_source=share&utm_medium=member_desktop) | [Download PDF](pdf/Explaining_the_Paper_Stealing_Part_of_a_Production_Language_Model.pdf)